HomeTriviaSportsPole Vault

 7.

-The world record in pole vault has increased more since 2000 than in the entire 20th century.
+The men's world record in pole vault has increased more since 2000 than in the entire 20th century.

 Click to reveal answer ›